The 2014 YOUR ACTIONS MATTER! underage drinking

-awareness program, coordinated through the Illinois Liquor Control Commission's (ILCC) Don't Be Sorry educational program, is underway throughout the State of Illinois entitled "YOUR ACTIONS MATTER!"
-The goal of this newly developed activity is to change the behavior of adults who think it is “okay” to give alcohol to minors.
-In a unique twist, teenagers were asked to create the campaign's logo and slogan.
+The goal of the YOUR ACTIONS MATTER! campaign is to change the behavior of adults who think it is “okay” to give alcohol to minors.
+In a unique twist, teenagers created the campaign's logo and slogan.
 That’s right, YOUTH will be educating the ADULTS!

-"YOUR ACTIONS MATTER!" is designed to reinforce positive behavior.
+YOUR ACTIONS MATTER! materials were designed by teens to reinforce positive behavior.
 The vast majority of adults in Illinois do NOT give alcohol to minors nor do the majority of teens drink alcohol.
-By posting these positive messaging materials in liquor establishments throughout the state, adults will be reminded that giving alcohol to minors – and underage drinking – is NOT the "norm."
+By posting these positive messaging materials in liquor establishments throughout Illinois, adults will be reminded to “stop, think, and prevent” underage drinking!

 See Partners in Prevention for a list of participating individuals and organizations in the YOUR ACTIONS MATTER! campaign.
 For questions regarding this new prevention program, please contact Ted Penesis at 312-814-4802 or email@example.com.